randy-rebucas/clinic-management/docs/PATIENT_JOURNEY.md

 # Patient Journey - Start to Finish

 ## Overview
-This document outlines the complete patient journey through the Clinic Management System, from initial registration to final visit completion, including all steps, status transitions, and data models involved.
+This document outlines the complete patient journey through MyClinicSoft, from initial registration to final visit completion, including all steps, status transitions, and data models involved.

 ---